Skip to main content Accessibility Statement

 CEP icon

-This Collaborative Enhancement Project aims to develop a curriculum design, review and evaluation framework with a set of supporting ‘pillars of impact’ case studies and resources, to help key stakeholders to design and evaluate impactful curricula which enhance the quality of the student learning experience.
+This research aims to create a curriculum design, review, and evaluation framework, supported by ‘pillars of impact’ case studies and resources, to help stakeholders design and assess curricula that enhance the student learning experience.

 Project lead: Kingston University